1. POSTMASTER forgotten password

 No worries, lets use a common word and make a substitution and change the size of a few letters.
 So what about the following password: maNH@tAn_89?
 That's better, isn't it?
 But how do I remember it?
 What letter is actually uppercase?
 Which 'a' I actually replaced with @ - the first or the second one?

-Easy to remeber password does not have to be necessarily "weak".
-Daniel Watson from Camden, London will probably easily remeber this password DnlWtsn-Cmdn-Lndn.
-It is nothing more than Daniel Watson-Camden-London.
+Easy to remember password does not have to be necessarily "weak".
+Daniel Watson from Camden, London will probably easily remember this password DnlWtt-Cmdn-Lndn.
+It is nothing more than Daniel Watt-Camden-London.
 Just leave out the vowels.